 The reason for this?
 Most dryer sheets contain the ingredient linalool, which can be found in plants like lavender, basil, and coriander, all of which naturally repel common garden pests.
 Similar studies found that this ingredient is also useful for repelling bugs like mites, weevils, beetles, and German cockroaches.
 While its ability to repel mosquitoes has not been confirmed, linalool can also be found in certain mosquito repellants and pesticides, which may mean dryer sheets are more productive at repelling mosquitoes and other annoying bugs than some may think.

 Although dryer sheets haven’t been officially proven to repel mosquitoes, their effectiveness hasn’t been disproven, either.
 It’s possible these common household items are a successful mosquito-repellant.
 However, until it is proven that the linalool and other bug-repelling ingredients found in dryer sheets deter mosquitoes, we recommend using an EPA-approved bug spray that contains the ingredient DEET to prevent mosquito bites during outdoor activities.
-Just because dryer sheets are not guaranteed to repel mosquitoes, however, they still offer a myriad of other uses around the home.
+Just because dryer sheets are not made to repel mosquitoes, however, they still offer a myriad of other uses around the home.

 While their ability to act as a bug repellant hasn’t been officially proven, dryer sheets provide other bug-related uses.
 Dryer sheets can help remove dried insects from the windshield and body of your car.
 Just dip the dryer sheet in water, or spray the affected area with water, and rub off with the dryer sheet.
 The chemicals in dryer sheets can dissolve a car’s finish, however, so make sure you reapply wax to keep a glossy finish on your vehicle.